 Fruity, festive, and doggone delicious Christmas truffle dog treats!
+It’s looking like Christmas and smelling doggone delish in the dog treat kitchen!
 The optional coconut coating gives these colourful fruit-based truffle dog treats a holiday snowball look, but they’re also lovely plain.
-You can mix-and-match the easy truffle dog treat recipe with your pup’s favourite fruits.
+You can mix-and-match this easy truffle dog treat recipe with your pup’s favourite fruits.
 Pawfect!

 Making Homemade Truffle and Bliss Ball Dog Treats